MusicPlayerDaemon/MPD/doc/protocol.rst

     - ``mount``: the mount list has changed

-    Change events accumulate, even while the connection is not in "idle" mode; no events gets lost while the client is doing something else with the connection.
+    Change events accumulate, even while the connection is not in "idle" mode; no events get lost while the client is doing something else with the connection.
 If an event had already occurred since the last call, the new :ref:`idle <command_idle>` command will return immediately.